heremaps/gluecodium/docs/lime_idl.md

   * a property can be declared as `static` (optionally), meaning it's not a member property but a class property (type property).
-  * a property declaration corresponds to a property in the output language if it does have such concept (Swift) or to a pair of accessor methods (or just one getter method for a readonly property) if there is no "property" concept (C++, Java).
+  * a property declaration corresponds to a property in the output language if it does have such concept (Swift, Dart) or to a pair of accessor methods (or just one getter method for a readonly property) if there is no "property" concept (C++, Java).

 #### Struct